prathamthe1st/Django-Password-Safe/README.md

 # Django-Password-Safe
-PassLock is a password storing website which uses DRF for OTP verification and uses JWT.
+PassLock is a password storing website which uses DRF for OTP verification.